 Leadership and training opportunities

 Economic benefits are significant, in addition we were impressed to learn women not only value the economic benefits but they also include access to skills and knowledge development.
 Did you know?
 Non cooperative members report that cooperatives contribute to their communities?
-You can read the 4 country studies and the Global outcomes report in our resource library, visit ocdc.coop/resource-library.
+You can read the 4 country studies and the Global outcomes report in our resource library, visit ocdc.coop/resource-center.